Marc-Mullally/Game-Mod-Q4/README.txt

 1. After spawning, open the console with CTRL + ALT + `
 2. Insert "map game/convoy2"
 3. You will be teleported to a new map, where you will have to kill the Hornet in front of you to start the game
-4. Click ] for a help menu
+4. Click H for a help menu

 ----------
 How to Test